standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 ## Management: what you need to do

-* Make sure that stakeholders and business owners understand that reusability is an explicit goal of the codebase as it reduces technical debt and provides sustainability for it.
+* Make sure that stakeholders and business owners understand that reusability is an explicit codebase goal as this reduces technical debt and provides sustainability for the codebase.

 ## Developers and designers: what you need to do